ultimate271/notes/gibson/neuromancer01.md

 windbreaker.
 Threading his way through the Ninsei crowds, he could smell his own stale sweat.

-## Backstory for case, he fucked up in the past as a cowboy and his employer damaged his nervous system
+## Backstory for Case
+### Case fucked up in the past as a cowboy and his employer damaged his nervous system
 CASE WAS TWENTY-FOUR.
 At twenty-two, he’d been a cowboy, a rustler, one of the best in the Sprawl.
 He’d been trained by the best, by McCoy Pauley and Bobby Quine, legends in the biz.
 He’d operated on an almost permanent adrenaline